ggtools/LRSync/download.md

 {% endhighlight %}
 Which should gave an output similar to:
 {% highlight text %}
-lrsync -c catalog -d direction [-q] [-r repo_dir]
+lrsync -c catalog [-q] [-r repo_dir] operation

-    -c catalog  : the catalog to be converted, must be declared in lrsync.ini -d direction: direction of the conversion either fromRepo or toRepo -f          : force conversion even if source is older than destination or if the post conversion tests fail.
+	-c catalog  : the catalog to be converted, must be declared in lrsync.ini -f          : force conversion even if source is older than destination or if the post conversion tests fail.
 	-q          : remove output during conversion
 	-r repo_dir : directory containing the reference catalogs

+	operation   : fromRepo or toRepo to synchronize a catalog from or to the repo. display to display a list of the root folders of the catalog.
 {% endhighlight %}